Casprovy/oh_cash/README.md

 ### Running the app

-Run `npm install` from the project directory.
+Run `npm install -g expo-cli`.

-Install **Expo** app on your smartphone.
+If you prefer not to use **Xcode iOS simulator**, install **Expo** app on your smartphone.

+Install required dependencies running `npm install` from the project directory.

-Start the server by running `/server/index.js` and the front end with `expo start`.
+Start the server by running `/server/index.js` and the front end with `npm start`.

-Make sure the server and the smartphone run on the same WIFI network and change the url in the `reducer.js` to the IP of your network.
+Make sure the server and the smartphone run on the same network and change the url in the `reducer.js` to the proper IP.

-You have to create mock data for projects.
+The mock data for projects load from the external **MongoDB** in **mLab**, so you need to have a running WIFI connection.

 ## Tech stack